-One of the least expensive details in your kitchen cabinet order is the bottom trim on wall cabinets, referred to by designers as light rail molding.
-This humble strip of trim packs a powerful punch in terms of style and function.
+One of the least expensive details in your kitchen cabinet order is the bottom trim on wall cabinets.
+Designers also refer to this as light rail molding.
+The humble strip of trim packs a powerful punch in terms of style and function.

-A primary function of light rail is to conceal under-cabinet light fixtures and prevent glare.
-A shallow light strip tucked behind the cabinet face frame may be hidden from view when you work at the counter.
-The light may, however, present those seated in an adjacent living or dining room with an unsightly view and irritating glare.
+A primary function of the light rail is to conceal under-cabinet light fixtures and prevent glare.
+While working at the counter, the shallow light strip tucked behind the cabinet is hidden.
+The light may, however, present those seated in an adjacent living room with an unsightly view and irritating glare.
 If the fixture is located at the front of the cabinet, an inch of trim will solve the problem.

 Working in combination with the cabinet crown molding, the light rail (sometimes referred to as a light skirt) will frame and complete your design.
-Light rail molding should complement your cabinet door style while enhancing the overall effect you want to achieve.
-That may be a crisp, contemporary look, a more traditional feel, or a graceful transition between the new kitchen and the home’s original architectural detailing.
+In addition to this, the light rail molding should complement your cabinet door style.
+In addition to enhancing the overall effect you want to achieve.
+That may be a crisp, contemporary look, a traditional feel, or a graceful transition between the new kitchen and its original architectural detailing.

 When adding light rail to a cabinet design, be careful to preserve the height of your countertop work space.
-The National Kitchen and Bath Association recommends a distance of 16” to 18” between the countertop and the lower edge of wall cabinets, including the light rail.
+The National Kitchen and Bath Association recommends a 16” to 18” space between the countertop and lower edge of the wall cabinets.
 Some building codes have even stronger requirements.

 Do you have any tips to share with our readers?
 Please leave comments below, and watch for upcoming articles on under cabinet light fixtures and crown molding.